plutomi/plutomi/README.md

 $ ./scripts/run.sh
 ```

-> Credentials for all datasources are `admin` and `password`.

 You can also run any service individually:

 ```bash
 $ ./scripts/run.sh --stack <web|api|consumers>
 ```

-#### Deploying and Self-Hosting
+## Deploying

-Plutomi is designed to be flexible and can be deployed on any environment and it is highly recommended to have three nodes.
+Plutomi is designed to be flexible and can be deployed anywhere you can get your hands on a server, we recommend at least 3.
 All Docker images are available on [Docker Hub](https://hub.docker.com/u/plutomi).
 Check out [DEPLOYING.md](DEPLOYING.md) for more information.

-#### Questions / Troubleshooting
+## Questions / Troubleshooting

 Some common issues are documented in [TROUBLESHOOTING.md](TROUBLESHOOTING.md).
 If you're wondering why certain architectural decisions were made, check the [decisions](./decisions/README.md) folder as you might find it in there.

-If you have other questions, feel free to open a discussion or issue, or [contact me on X @notjoswayski](https://twitter.com/notjoswayski) or via email at jose@plutomi.com.
+If you have other questions, feel free to open a discussion or issue, or contact me on [X @notjoswayski](https://twitter.com/notjoswayski) or via email at jose@plutomi.com.